MartinCarlsson111/UE4Game_Martin_Max_Mattias/Readme.txt

 A bit in Weapon base which was a mutual file
 A bit in UE4GameCharacter which was a mutual file
 }

+Martin:
+{
+A bit in Weapon base which was a mutual file
+A bit in UE4GameCharacter which was a mutual file BulletType
+AmmoComponent
+WeaponMode
+BulletComponent
+BurstFireComponent
+Recoil Component
+SingleFireTriggerComponent
+WeaponBarrelComponent
+WeaponTriggerComponent

+}